devikaranade/blog-post-application/README.md

 Blog Application that shows

 1. Main Page with the top 5 Blogs
-2. Link to create a New Post for Blog with title, Description, Image, and Tags
+2. Link to create a New Post for Blog with title, Description and Image
-3. You need to have one page with a list of all Blogs with Paging
+3. All blogs page having list of blogs with paging feature

 # Tech Stack